marekwolski/marekwolski/README.md

 [^2]: I **really** like the new GitHub Projects; I think they've done a super job there and am looking forward to seeing how it develops.
 I use Jira and Azure DevOps too (professionally) but using GitHub Projects for my personal projects is both a no-brainer and a joy.

+[^3]: My profile picture - in case you're curious - is of me watching my footing on a walk in the Goyt Valley, not too far from where I live.

 <!--
 **marekwolski/marekwolski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.